My friends call me a health nut and like to keep healthy by practicing yoga, running, and other cardiovascular intense activities.

-Before we get to the remedies, let’s take a look at the symptoms of toenail fungus so that you can identify the problems.
+Before we get to the remedies, let’s take a look at the symptoms of toenail fungus so that you can identify the problem.

 Symptoms of Toenail Fungus

-The bad news is, that most of the time these symptoms only get worse with time if left untreated so it is very important to identify the symptoms of toenail fungus at an early stage to prevent its spreading.
+The bad news is, that most of the time these symptoms only get worse with time if left untreated so it is very important to identify the symptoms of toenail fungus at an early stage to prevent it from spreading.

 Causes of Toenail Fungus